 Though this article is mainly focused on hiking, Calico National Recreation Trail offers more than just that.
-It is a multi-use trail shared by hikers, equestrians, and dirt bikers and pedal bike riders.
-Dogs are also allowed on the trail but must be kept on leash.
+It is a multi-use trail shared by hikers, equestrians, and dirt bikes and pedal bike riders.
+Dogs are also allowed on the trail but must be kept on a leash.

 Length: 11 mile (loop)